 - the sum of what is commonly done, said, and believed in a society.

-- Examples of what is done: indie music, tv streaming, raves, memes, stan communities, freelance writing
+- Examples of what is done: indie music, tv streaming, raves, memes, ridesharing, freelance writing

 - Examples of what is said: NY Times op-eds, interviews, blogs, tweets, the streets